COVID 19 Mitigation for Graduate Students

 Research Pivot Award

 The A&S COVID-19 Research Pivot Award is intended to assist students whose research has been derailed by COVID-19 to the point that they require financial assistance with the research expenses needed to redevelop the research that they had originally planned.
+This funding program will end on August 31, 2021.

 The value of the award is variable depending on the research budget and student’s access to other funding support.